bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

 ---

-## The Traditional "Solution" That Made It Worse
+## The Traditional "Solution" That Makes It Worse

-Sarah's IT director had a proposal.
-The standard playbook for modern healthcare analytics:
+The standard playbook for modern healthcare analytics looks like this:

 **The Multi-Vendor Stack:**
 - Cloud data warehouse: $180K/year